FarronF/limerick-council-meetings/meetings/2017/06/13-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale  - 17th May 2017.md

 The Cathaoirleach thanked the Deputation for their input and requested that they keep the

-District Members informed of progress within the coming months.--- 3
+District Members informed of progress within the coming months.
+---
+3

 **3.**